-The PA-RISC architecture supports a simple yet effective call and return mechanism for subroutine calls where the caller and callee are both in the same address space.
-The compiler will not automatically generate subroutine calls which cross address spaces.
-A subroutine is invoked via the branch and link (bl) or the branch and link register (blr).
-These instructions save the return address in a caller specified register.
-By convention, the return address is saved in r2.
-The callee is responsible for maintaining the return address so it can return to the correct address.
-The branch vectored (bv) instruction is used to branch to the return address and thus return from the subroutine to the caller.
-It is is important to note that the PA-RISC subroutine call and return mechanism does not automatically save or restore any registers.
+The MC68xxx architecture supports a simple yet effective call and return mechanism.
+A subroutine is invoked via the branch to subroutine (bsr) or the jump to subroutine (jsr) instructions.
+These instructions push the return address on the current stack.
+The return from subroutine (rts) instruction pops the return address off the current stack and transfers control to that instruction.
+It is important to note that the MC68xxx call and return mechanism does not automatically save or restore any registers.
 It is the responsibility of the high-level language compiler to define the register preservation and usage convention.